When it comes to growing your business, here are 4 digital business technology tools you may want to introduce in 2019.

 Flexible Business Management Solution

 When it comes to implementing an ERP system, most companies require a business case demonstrating a positive ROI before corporate resources and funds are committed to an initiative – whether implementing a new ERP system for the first time, or updating or replacing a legacy ERP system.
 The scope and complexity of many ERP projects will demand a business case that addresses the concerns and needs of all project’s stakeholders.
-A business case that anticipates potential problems or objections can also be a powerful tool to sell the project in the organization.
+For this business technology tool, a business case that anticipates potential problems or objections can also be a powerful tool to sell the project in the organization.
 Involving key stakeholders in the development of a business plan can also be a strong way to build organizational support for the new system.
 If you’re currently using disparate systems, basic accounting applications, or outmoded enterprise resource planning (ERP) systems, it may be time for a big modernization.
 You’re not alone!
 In fact, more than a third of manufacturing executives said in a recent survey that obsolete ERP systems were seriously hurting their ability to compete and grow.
 After all, legacy ERP systems have difficulties serving the manufacturing community today when it comes to a variety of things, leaving manufacturers challenged.